-Now is your opportunity to get ALL SIX of these rare booklets in one place.
+Now is your opportunity to get ALL FIVE of these rare booklets in one place.

 Low Introductory Price: $89.95

 Limited Supply.
-The photo shows "How I Built My 20 Inch Arms", which is now sold out and no longer available, the other SIX titles are the only ones included in this collection.
+The photo shows "How I Built My 20 Inch Arms" and "Arms That Stun", which are now sold out and no longer available, the other FIVE titles are the only ones included in this collection.
 These are all originals, so when these are gone, they are gone for good.

 Write Your Own Review